AtaliaSolash/animal_evolution/README.md

 # Siamese Evolution: Learning Animal Similarity From Facial Images

-This repository contains the code and dataset preparation scripts for the prject “Siamese Evolution: Learning Animal Similarity From Facial Images.”
+This repository contains the code and dataset preparation scripts for the project “Siamese Evolution: Learning Animal Similarity From Facial Images.”
 The project explores evolutionary similarity by analyzing facial features of animals through Siamese network architectures with CLIP backbones.

 **Overview**: